-- Which stakeholders in your business need to be a part of this campaign?
+- Which stakeholders in your business need to participate in this campaign?

-Answering these questions will give you a lot of clarity on your campaign’s objectives and purpose, and, you’ll gain insight on the best way to execute it.
-Taking a high-level approach in the beginning will set the foundation for success, then you can refine your tactics as you get feedback from your audience.
+Answering these questions will give you a lot of clarity on your campaign’s objectives and purpose, and you’ll gain insight into the best way to execute it.
+Taking a high-level approach, in the beginning, will set the foundation for success, then you can refine your tactics as you get feedback from your audience.

 Step 2: Gathering Accurate Email Addresses

-Gathering a list of up-to-date email addresses is definitely the most important part of a successful email marketing campaign.
-If you don’t have the correct information, everything else will fall apart.
-There are several ways you can collect the email addresses of your prospects and customers.
+Gathering a list of up-to-date email addresses is the most important part of a successful email marketing campaign.
+Everything else will fall apart if you don’t have the correct information.
+You can collect the email addresses of your prospects and customers in several ways.
 The right approach for you depends on who you’re targeting.

 The rest of this section covers three good ways to build your email list.

 We believe collecting email addresses by offering valuable content to your audience is the best method.
 By publishing information of value in an engaging, educational, and entertaining way, you can build an audience of people who will voluntarily share their email addresses.

 Content marketing takes time, so you should expect timely results from your potential email subscribers.
 However, if you consistently offer content that helps your audience, then, over time, you’ll start to build a list of email addresses.

 That’s a major step toward email marketing success.
 You’ll have a list of people who want to hear from you, and that’s worth its weight in gold.

 Once you’ve identified the people you’d like to reach, you can use publicly available information to source their email addresses.